utwente-db/DAB/misc/calls.md

 - 200 if succesful
 - 401 if user does not have permission
 - 404 if the user that should be modified does not exist, or already has too low of a role.

+## /whoami

+Returns a JSON object with the id, email, and role of the user.
+Useful for debugging and unit testing.
+If the user is not logged in, returns a 404.